LAVANYA-R28072005/MOVIE_RECOMMENDATION_SYSTEM/README.md

 ### Note:
-you need to install the libraries in the virtual env project folder to execute the project, only then you can run it successfully or you will get errors.
+you need to install the libraries in the virtual env project folder to execute the project, only then you can run it successfully or you will get errors. just refer the requirements.txt file to get the overview of the libraries.